agettig/Tiled/README.md

 Before exporting, make sure the following Map Properties are set in Custom Properties:
 - gravity (standard: -15)
+- timer (time to escape after getting orb in seconds) (default: 60)

 ## Adding new objects
 To add a new type of object, just go to the objects tileset (objects.tsx) and click "add tile".
 Add the image, then set the "class" field to the object's name in the asset directory.